pmcrealcor/p360geoip/readme.md

-	INC_EXEC_TIME -> Set if execution time should be added to response data ENVIRONMENT -> Set the environment for this app, either 'local' or 'production' (not used yet) BASE_URL -> De domain name where application is installed (for testing purposes) DB_HOST -> mysql hostname
+	INC_EXEC_TIME -> Set if execution time should be added to response data ENVIRONMENT -> Set the environment for this app, either 'local' or 'production' (not used yet) BASE_URL -> De domain name where application is installed (for testing purposes) TEST_IP -> A Portuguese IP address to test
+	DB_HOST -> mysql hostname
 	DB_USER -> mysql username
 	DB_PASS -> mysql password